PACE Technologies metallographic abrasive blades sectioning consumables

 Material Composition Recommended Blade Blade Image

-Alumina/ resin bonded MAX-E Metallographic Abrasive Blades
+Soft non-ferrous metals (aluminum, brass, zinc, etc.) Alumina/resin bonded MAX-E Metallographic Abrasive Blades

-Soft steels Alumina/ resin bonded MAX-E Metallographic Abrasive Blades
+Soft steels Alumina/resin bonded MAX-E Metallographic Abrasive Blades

-Hard and case hardened steels Alumina/ resin bonded MAX-VHS Metallographic Abrasive Blades
+Hard and case hardened steels Alumina/resin bonded MAX-VHS Metallographic Abrasive Blades

-Universal thin resin/rubber blade Alumina / resin-rubber bond MAX-A Metallographic Abrasive Blades
+Universal thin resin/rubber blade Alumina/resin-rubber bond MAX-A Metallographic Abrasive Blades

-Industrial general purpose thin blade Alumina / resin-rubber bond MAX-I Metallographic Abrasive Blades
+Industrial general purpose thin blade Alumina/resin-rubber bond MAX-I Metallographic Abrasive Blades

 Return to top